 Training expectations are weekly short readings and weekly contributions to asynchronous discussions focused on how we might incorporate CRP into our teaching practices.
 All participants will receive a copy of Zaretta Hammond’s Culturally Responsive Teaching and the Brain, which will be an option reading for the short course.

 Through engaging in the work of the training, faculty will be able to:

-- Gain ideas for incorporating central tenets into outcomes, materials, assessments, activities, syllabi, and relationships
+- gain ideas for how to incorporate those central tenets into course outcomes, materials, assessments, activities, syllabi, and relationships